h-bessa/Algo-ReactFrontend_Sample/README.md

 # Algo-ReactFrontend_Sample

-Please find in both Algo and Frontend folder different exercices for FULLL interview
+Please find in both Algo and Frontend folders different exercices for FULLL interview